Willinki/darnax/IMPROVEMENTS.md

 This file is made to list future improvements of the code base.

-It is supposed to contain high level ideas, for specific fixes, open an issue
+It is supposed to contain high level ideas, for specific fixes, open an issue (well actually...)

 - [ ] Remove sequential key splitting in the orchestrator